Khalid bin Mohsen Shaari

 Khalid bin Mohsen Shaari (خالد بن محسن الشاعري; born 28 February 1991) is a Saudi Arabian man, who in August 2013 was found to be the heaviest living person, and the second-heaviest person in recorded history at 610 kg, behind Jon Brower Minnoch.
 As a result of medical treatment, he lost a total of 320 kg—more than half his body weight—in six months.

-Biography
+Early life

 Khalid bin Mohsen Shaari was born in Saudi Arabia on 28 February 1991.
-He was 22 when he was declared the "fattest man alive", with a BMI of 204.
+He was 22 when he was declared the "fattest man alive" in 2013, with a BMI of 204.

+Weight loss

-In 2013, Saudi King Abdullah ordered him to come from his home in Jizan to King Fahd Medical City in the country's capital, Riyadh, to undergo a series of dietary and physical programs to help him lose weight.
-During the weight loss, he was able to walk for the first time in five years, in February 2016, with a walker.
+In August 2013, Saudi King Abdullah offered him to come from his home in Jizan to King Fahd Medical City in the country's capital, Riyadh, to undergo a series of dietary and physical programs to help him lose weight.
+In February 2016, due to the weight loss treatment, he was able to walk for the first time in five years, with the help of a walker.
 By November 2017, he had lost 542 kg and now weighs 68 kg.
-In January 2018, he had his last surgeries to remove excess skin.
+In January 2018, he had the last of a series of surgeries to remove excess skin that accumulated due to his weight loss.